mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 What are we optimizing?
 -----------------------
 Like with evaluation, we need to understand what we are actually optimizing.
-For evaluation we concluded that we evaluating an approach that contains the algorithm and the methods used for algorithm optimization.
+For evaluation we concluded that we evaluated an *approach* that contains the algorithm and the methods used for algorithm optimization.
 This chapter now describes the potential approaches for algorithm optimization methods.
-So as the name suggest, we are actually optimizing the algorithm or rather its adjustable components.
+So as the name suggests, we are actually optimizing the algorithm or rather its adjustable components.
-This can be weights describing a machine learning model or neuronal network, parameters like thresholds or cutoffs that are used in other parts of the algorithm, and hyper-parameter that change how our weights are adjusted based on our data during training.
+This can be weights describing a machine learning model or neural network, parameters like thresholds or cutoffs that are used in other parts of the algorithm, and hyper-parameter that change how our weights are adjusted based on our data during training.
 We want to set all of them to values that lead to the best possible performance on our *test* data or our future data in production.
-However, as we don't have access to our *test* data or labeled future data during our optimization, we need to chose the values to provide the best performance on the data we have available and then hope that this also results in good performance on our unseen data.
+However, as we don't have access to our *test* data or labeled future data during our optimization, we need to choose the values to provide the best performance on the data we have available and then hope that this also results in good performance on our unseen data.
 This usually requires some measures to prevent